 Though the above example is sufficient for understanding the salary of the pastor further detail is needed for the congregation's treasurer.
-Here the salary is broken down further so the proper filings with the internal Revenue Service can be made and so that the proper contributions to Portico can be calculated.
+Here the salary (Table 3 on the next page) is broken down further so the proper filings with the Internal Revenue Service can be made and so that the proper contributions to Portico can be calculated.